 There were a few surprises in things that Kiwis threw out.

 Cake was another thing found in rubbish bins that we were surprised to see.
-Kiwis throw away $15 million of cakes every year!
+Kiwis throw away 1,787 tonnes of cakes every year!

 What didn’t come as a surprise was that the traditional lunchbox staple, sandwiches, were commonly thrown away.
-Encouraging your children to eat their sandwiches for afternoon tea is an easy way to prevent 1,581 tonnes of sandwiches going to landfill.
+Encouraging your children to eat their sandwiches for afternoon tea is an easy way to prevent 1,430 tonnes of sandwiches going to landfill every year.